 - Free the Universe (2013)

 - I Am the Band: Diplo, by virtue of being the only original member.
-Downplayed in that the lineup of Diplo, Walshy Fire, and Jillionaire has been solid after Switch left, and hasn't shown any signs of changing.
-Not to mention the latter two are also equal contributors to the creative process.
+Downplayed in that the lineup of Diplo, Walshy Fire, and Jillionaire was solid after Switch left, not to mention the latter two are also equal contributors to the creative process.

 - Intercourse with You: "Powerful", while being a love song, also has hints at sex.